Random discrete copulas: Introduction

-One way, which is largely unexplored in the literature, would be to introduce randomness when modeling the copula.
-The unknown copula may be interpreted as a random element of the imprecise copula.
+One way, which is largely unexplored in the literature, would be to introduce randomness when modeling the copula, in particular, by treating the unknown copula as a random element of some imprecise copula.
 The notion of a random copula has not yet been developed, in fact, it is not entirely clear what a random copula should be.
-In this paper we initiate the theory of random copulas by defining a bivariate random discrete copula as a discrete random field over an equidistant mesh.
+For this reason we believe that it is essential to first investigate random copulas in the discrete setting, in order to gain an insight into their behavior.
+The discrete case is easier to treat, since combinatorial techniques can be used.
+This will enable us to later tackle random copulas defined on the whole unit square, using the results of the discrete case as guidelines.
+Hence, in this paper we initiate the investigation of random copulas in the discrete setting.
+In particular, we define a bivariate random discrete copula on an equidistant mesh as a discrete random field, whose realizations are discrete copulas.
+We develop two specific models, the first one for the class of discrete copulas induced by permutations, and the second one for the class of all discrete copulas on an equidistant mesh.

 We take advantage of the fact that bivariate discrete copulas defined on an equidistant mesh are in a bijective correspondence with bistochastic matrices, see \cite{KolMesMordSem06}.
 In particular, a bistochastic matrix represents the mass distribution of some bivariate discrete copula.
 Random bistochastic matrices have been studied in paper \cite{ChaDiaSly10}.
 The set of bistochastic matrices of order $k$ is a convex polytope $\mathscr{B}_k$ in a real vector space, called the Birkhoff polytope, see \cite{Zie95}.
 The authors of \cite{ChaDiaSly10} choose a random element from $\mathscr{B}_k$ uniformly with respect to the Lebesgue measure and investigate its stochastic properties.
 In paper \cite{CapSomBruZyc09}, the authors present an algorithm to generate random bistochastic matrices, based on an algorithm of Sinkhorn, \cite{Sin64}, and evaluate the probability measure induced on $\mathscr{B}_k$.